mcreng/SmartCarSWTutorial18/2_intermediate.md

 #### Class

 Class is something similar with struct, and is the core thing in OOP.
+The specific properties of an object (variables) are called attributes, and capabilities of an object (functions) are called methods.
 You can use it directly like a struct, but there is no `{}` style declaration and be aware of `public` and `private`.

 - things which are `public` can be accessed inside and outside the class
 - things which are `private` can only be accessed inside the class